vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 > The goal is to have a consistent behaviour and only depends on Docker.

 > [!WARNING]
-> The playground is only tested on macOS and Linux (not Windows).
+> The playground is only tested on macOS (but not with M1 chip) and Linux (Ubuntu and Amazon Linux) .
+It is not tested on Windows.

 > [!ATTENTION]
 > On MacOS, the [Docker memory](https://docs.docker.com/desktop/mac/#resources) should be set to at least 8Gb.

+> [!ATTENTION]
+> With M1 chip Macs, you need `export DOCKER_DEFAULT_PLATFORM=linux/amd64` before running any example.

 #### 🔽 Clone the repository